What to report for OSBM grants

 If your organization earns interest on the grant funds, you must report the amount earned.
 Interest should be reported as it is received.

-If your organization is not tax exempt, you can use grant funds for sales tax.
+If your organization is not eligible for sales tax exemption, you can use grant funds for sales tax.
 Report the full vendor charge including any sales tax paid as the Vendor Total Amount in the reporting form in Smartsheet.
 Enter $0 in the Sales Tax field of your reporting form.

-- Pay the full amount including sales tax.
+Option #1: Pay the full amount including sales tax.
 Report the vendor amount in the Vendor Total Amount field.
 Report the sales tax paid in the Sales Tax field.
 This is the easiest method because it matches vendor invoices/receipts.
-The sales tax amount will not be deducted from your grant total.
+The sales tax amount will not be deducted from your grant balance.

-- Request a sales tax reimbursement from the state Department of Revenue and report the refund as income when you receive it.
-Report the full amount paid in Vendor Total and report $0 in the Sales Tax column.
-Once your organization is reimbursed by the state for sales tax paid, report that amount as income in your Smartsheet.
-This money must be used for your grant project.
+Option #3: Report the full amount paid in Vendor Total and report $0 in the Sales Tax field.
+Request a sales tax reimbursement from the state Department of Revenue.
+Once your organization is reimbursed by the state, submit the Reimbursed Sales Tax in your Smartsheet.
+This money must be used on your grant project.

 See the training video on reporting sales tax and review the training slides.